MY FATHER WAS A PLUMBER

 Every victory is shared, everyone is listened to and everyone is always encouraged, rewarded, and given free training to further knowledge and rise as high as they can within the company.

 One example, and the story I’ll close with is, we had this employee for years named Justin (Tucker), who was a beloved part of our team family.
 One Christmas we found out that Justin had fixed someone’s unit for free and paid for it out of his own pocket, because the family was struggling.
 And it was Christmas.
 But Justin didn’t stop there; He then took up donations and used them to make sure this customer’s kids had Christmas presents that year.
 No one told Justin to do that.
 That’s just who he was.

 So now, we have what we call the “Justin Award,” which we give to special employees who go way above and beyond their duty to help a customers, or do something extraordinary serving others.
 Because that’s ultimately what great business IS.

 OUR #1 GOAL, SERVING YOU…

 Our first goal is not “doing plumbing,” it’s to SERVE people WELL.
 And when you’re out to do that, you always accomplish much more than just the getting the job done.
 You spread comfort and happiness and goodness wherever you go.
 And you make a great life for yourself and everyone around you.

-It’s been people Justin and Kenny that have taught me that.
+It’s been people like Justin that have taught me that.
 And I guess that’s the very BEST example of Rule #3 that I know.